Civil and Environmental Engineering

 CE 226.
 Civil Engineering Systems Anyl.
 3 Credits.

 Linear programming, dynamic programming, network analysis, simulation; applications to scheduling, resource allocation, routing, and a variety of civil engineering problems.
-Prerequisites: Senior/Graduate standing in Civil & Environmental Engineering.
+Prerequisites: Minimum Senior standing in Civil & Environmental Engineering.
 Cross-listed with: CSYS 226.

 CE 238.
 Design/Planning for Bikes/Peds.
 3 Credits.

 Interdisciplinary introduction to design/planning concepts for bikes/pedestrians from a systems view.
 Examines current best practices on how effectively they address social, environmental, economic, and health related transportation issues.
-Prerequisite: Senior or Graduate standing.
+Prerequisite: Minimum Senior standing.

 CE 241.
 Traffic Operations & Design.
 3 Credits.